shrubbroom/macpm/README.md

 ## What is `macpm`

 forked form https://github.com/tlkh/asitop
-1. fixed problem that "E-CPU Usage" and "P-CPU Usage" always 100%
+1. fixed the problem that "E-CPU Usage" and "P-CPU Usage" always 100%
 2. add "Disk IO" and "Network IO" info

 A Python-based `nvtop`-inspired command line tool for Apple Silicon (aka M1) Macs.